spotinst/help/src/docs/cost-intelligence/tutorials/workflow-builder/README.md

        Below the search box are branch options where you can place actions depending on the number of results found.
 You can specify different sets of actions for each of these branch options.
        The <i>Search Record</i> action loops through multiple records found individually.
 For example, if five records are found, the actions under the Multiple Records Found are performed five times, once for each record.
-     * **Update Record** can be done once you have searched and found one or more records in your dataset.
-It can only be used in Search action branch options with at least one search result.
-     * **Delete Record** can be done once you have searched and found one or more records in your dataset.
-It can only be used in <i>Search</i> action branch options with at least one search result.
-     * **Insert Record** to add a new record to an existing dataset.
      * **Submit Data** to send data to a third party system using a URL.
 It is similar to a <i>form POST</i> in HTML.
-     * **Post Data** to send data to a connected data source.
-     * **Reload Data** from an existing data connection.
-It may take a few minutes for the reload to complete, depending on the size of your dataset and the speed of the data connection.
-     * **Get Data** to search a connected data source and get results based on the field and value criteria you provided.
-Then, you can provide different actions for the branch options to handle the cases of one, multiple, or no records found.
      * **Update Token** to update the value of a stored token.
 You can update tokens by selecting their name and providing a value.
 To create a new token, click **Add/Manage Tokens**.

    </details>